ezzcodeezzlife/dalle2-in-python/README.md

 # Usage
 ## Setup
 1. Go to https://openai.com/dall-e-2/
+2. Create an
-2. Create a OpenAI Account
+OpenAI Account
 3. Go to https://labs.openai.com/
 4. Open the Network Tab in Developer Tools
 5. Type a prompt and press "Generate"